StevenWeir038/Island-Aqua/README.md

             - Code passed through the offical [W3C Jigsaw Validator](https://jigsaw.w3.org/css-validator/) - No errors found.

 ***
-START HERE SUNDAY AM.......

 ### Unfixed Bugs
     Mobile nav menu
         Menu does not collapse after selecting link then focusing on other part of page.
 Hamburger icon must be clicked again to uncheck hidden checkbox
-        No know fix using CSS only, JS required judging by search of stack overflow.
+        A review of stack overflow .com .No known fix using CSS only, JS required judging by search of stack overflow.

-        W3C CSS Validation service showing errors for all css rgba values.
-Variables were used for reusability. (do screenshot)
+        Can bypass email field validation by directly clicking the submit button in footer

 ## Deployment

+## Credits